huydhoang/pemf-sim/README.md

 # pemf-sim
 A series of calculations to simulate a PEMF device

-## Resistance, Current, MF Strength
+## Resistance, Wire Length, Current, MF Strength

 To calculate the magnetic field (MF) strength of the coil, we need to determine the magnetic field at the center of a solenoid.
 The formula for the magnetic field at the center of a solenoid is: